sagemath/sagewiki_to_gh-2022-10-10/bug10.md

 Remember the "Twisted Rule" -- Don't work on '''anything''' unless there is a trac ticket for it.

  * The base version of SAGE we'll start with is '''2.10.2.alpha0''' - make sure to apply the fix from #2172.
-This is the current sage release, which you can upgrade to.
-Also, many binaries are available.
  * [:bug10/status:STATUS]
  * [:bug10/irc:IRC log]
  * Write to wstein@gmail.com or michael.abshoff@gmail.com for an account on the bug tracker.